Bylaws effective July 21, 2017

 VII.
 Election of New Fellows and Selection of Other Award Winners (replaced old Amendments I and II, approved June 2012)

 Each year the President shall organize an election for new Fellows of the Society.
 By the honorary title of Fellow, the Society recognizes labor economists who have made contributions of unusual distinction to the field.
 Nominations may be made by any current Fellow.
-Nominations shall consist of a submission by the nominator of the candidate’s name and (optionally) a summary of the qualifications of the candidate.
+Nominations shall consist of a submission by the nominator of the candidate's name and a short summary of the qualifications of the candidate.

-Starting in 2013, up to five new Fellows may be selected each year, and this is the maximum number of candidates for whom a sitting Fellow may vote in any second-round election.
+Up to five new Fellows may be selected each year, and this is the maximum number of candidates for whom a sitting Fellow may vote in any second-round election.

 VII.B.1.
 The H. Gregg Lewis Prize for an outstanding article in the Journal of Labor Economics.